There are two ways we make decisions:

 - What does love require of you?

-- What is the wise thing to do based on where you want your life to go?
+- What is the wise thing to do based on your history, current reality, and future goals and dreams?

 - What is the disciplined thing to do?